Artemis of Bana-Mighdall: Enter: Artemis

 Over the centuries the Bana-Mighdallian weapons and services became above par and were in much demand.
 This way of living continued until the late 20th century.
 It was into this period that Artemis was born.
 As a child, Artemis was raised in poverty among her tribe, running naked through barren hills and often hungry.
 By the time she was 10 years old she was trained to carry 50 lbs. packs silently across night battlefields.
 At one point in her teens she briefly left her people to find a new life in Man's World, allying with Ra's al Ghul as he launched a plan to decimate the world with stolen nuclear missiles acquired with the aid of a salvaged Bizarro, claiming to be eighteen rather than fourteen and proving herself as a trained warrior by defeating several of Ra's forces.
-After being defeated by Batman-although her ability to hold her own against him when she was only fourteen was still impressive-Artemis eventually turned against Ra's after leading him to Themyscira with the intention of allowing him to use it as a base, realising during the attack that she could not cause the deaths of her own people.
+After being defeated by Batman, Artemis eventually turned against Ra's after leading him to Themyscira with the intention of allowing him to use it as a base, realising during the attack that she could not cause the deaths of her own people.
 She returned home after being inspired by a brief meeting with Superman, opting to return to a life of relative tranquility.

 Eventually Wonder Woman found their city while searching for the villain the Cheetah, who had stolen her golden Lasso of Truth.
 As the Bana-Mighdallian's original Themyscirian language had changed over time to incorporate Middle Eastern dialects, Diana had a hard time communicating with the newly found Amazons.
 Eventually a battle took place between her and the Bana-Mighdallian's chief warrior or Shim'Tar.
 Soon an enraged Olympian god Hermes, who was in love with Diana, took vengeance on the desert Amazons for attacking his beloved, and the city of Bana-Mighdall was destroyed.
 Homeless, the remaining Amazons eventually took up with the witch Circe who was a nemesis of Wonder Woman.
-It was agreed that in exchange for their servitude during the events of the War of the Gods Circe would grant them immortality and a new home to call their own.
+It was agreed that in exchange for their servitude during the events of the War of the Gods, Circe would grant them immortality and a new home to call their own.
 It was decided that since the Themyscirian princess was the initial cause of their city being destroyed, they would take over her Amazon city instead.
-Though only fourteen years of age at this time, Artemis spoke before the Queen and Council to protest the planned attack as she felt that Amazons must not war against each other.
+Though only fourteen years old at this time, Artemis spoke before the Queen and Council to protest the planned attack as she felt that Amazons must not war against each other.
 Her cries were ignored and the attack was undertaken.